Synchronized Multiple Hoist System for Boat Repairs

 Power Source: 400 VAC / Three Phase / 50 Hz

 Why APPI: It was mid-afternoon at the Umm Qasr Naval Base on the southern tip of Iraq.
 Rick Fedrick, a seasoned project manager for Weston Solutions of West Chester, Pennsylvania, watched intently as a 90-foot Iraqi Coastal Defense Force (ICDF) patrol boat rose slowly out of the Persian Gulf on a steel platform.
-Although he had become acclimated to the 117 degree heat, he says now that he was “sweating a little” over the fact that his and Weston’s reputations were riding on the 10 slim pieces of wire rope lifting the vessel.
+Although he had become acclimated to the 117 degree heat, he now says he was “sweating a little” because his and Weston’s reputations were riding on the ten slim pieces of wire rope lifting the vessel.

 Fedrick arrived at Umm Qasr in January of 2004 and took charge of the rebuilding effort of that facility as contracted to Weston.
-Within three months, using local contractors and laborers, he had built two barracks, a dining hall, a classroom and a warehouse.
-Based on that success, Fedrick was given the opportunity to bid on removing and rebuilding a boat lift destroyed during the invasion of Iraq in March of 2003.
-Having the lift operational was identified by the Iraqi Ministry of Defense and the Coalition Provisional Authority as being crucial to ensuring the five patrol boats in the ICDF were properly maintained and able to fulfill their mission to counter smuggling, terrorism, and piracy.
+Within three months, using local contractors and laborers, he had built two barracks, a dining hall, a classroom, and a warehouse.
+Based on that success, Fedrick had the opportunity to bid on removing and rebuilding a boat lift destroyed during the invasion of Iraq in March of 2003.
+Having the lift operational was identified by the Iraqi Ministry of Defense and the Coalition Provisional Authority as crucial to fulfill their mission to counter smuggling, terrorism, and piracy.
 In addition, continued maintenance for the five patrol boats in the ICDF was essential to this goal.

-Although Fedrick was a naval architect, he knew that once the 250 tons of twisted steel remaining in the water from the old lift platform were removed, getting a multiple hoist system in placed that would meet his 1,000 ton capacity requirement was going to be more challenging than erecting buildings.
-In addition to the salt water atmosphere, sand and extreme heat that went with the location, the system he was responsible for specifying needed to be safe and reliable for the ICDF crews who would be operating it long-term.
+After removing the 250 tons of twisted steel remaining from the old destroyed lift platform, The challenge would be getting a multiple hoist system in place that would meet his 1,000-ton capacity requirement.
+Fredrick knew this would be more challenging than erecting buildings as a naval architect.
+In addition to the saltwater atmosphere, sand, and extreme heat that went with the location, the system he was responsible for specifying needed to be safe and reliable for the ICDF crews as they were operating it long-term.

-In order to use as much of the existing lift structure as possible, Fedrick specified 10 hoists with a total capacity of 1,000 tons.
-Fedrick also added the caveat that after traveling 32 feet vertically, the platform could be no more than 1/16th of an inch out of plane over its 265 foot length.
+To use as much of the existing lift structure as possible, Fedrick specified ten hoists with a total capacity of 1,000 tons.
+However, Fedrick also added the caveat that after traveling 32 feet vertically, the platform could be no more than 1/16th of an inch out of position over its 265-foot length.

-When Weston was awarded the contract to rebuild the ship lift, and in turn, APPI received a purchase order contract was issued to APPI for the synchronized multiple hoist system.
-In December of 2005, Fedrick and Champak Sadhu, Weston’s lead mechanical engineer, made a trip to Beaverton where APPI had laid out the entire system for familiarization and run testing.
-After acceptance, the entire system was loaded into three containers and sent by sea to Umm Qasr.
+The contract was awarded to Weston to rebuild the ship lift, and in turn, APPI received a purchase order contract for the synchronized multiple hoist system.
+In December of 2005, Fedrick and Champak Sadhu, Weston’s lead mechanical engineer, made a trip to Beaverton, where APPI had laid out the entire system for familiarization and run testing.
+After acceptance, the whole system was loaded into three containers and sent by sea to Umm Qasr.

-After bolting down 10 hoists, hanging 10 pairs of load blocks and reeving 10 lengths of wire rope, the controls were connected and system testing began.
-Over a period of a month, the platform was tested for both gross and off-center loading.
-Fedrick said that “Once we had everything dialed in, it made no difference to the hoists what the load was or where it was positioned – it lifted perfectly level under all conditions.
+After bolting down ten hoists, hanging ten pairs of load blocks, and reeving ten lengths of wire rope, the controls were connected, and system testing began.
+Platform testing continued for the next month for both gross and off-center loading.
+Fedrick said, “Once we had everything dialed in, it made no difference to the hoists what the load was or where it was positioned – it lifted perfectly level under all conditions.
 There’s no question APPI was the right choice for this job as their system just flat worked right.”